dinklang/Fixr/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Make your changes and commit them.
+4. Open project folder in Visual Studio Code
+5. In the terminal, run npm install
+6. Run npm start to view project in browser
-4. Push your changes to your fork.
+7. Push your changes to your fork.
-5. Submit a pull request to the main repository.
+8. Submit a pull request to the main repository.

 ## Authors